-OLG will notify successful applicants of their provisional approval within four weeks of the closing date to enable these organisations to proceed/finalise recruitment for the new roles.
+OLG will notify successful applicants of their provisional approval within five weeks of the closing date to enable these organisations to proceed/finalise recruitment for the new roles.
 Once provisional approval is granted, final approval is guaranteed on notification of successful recruitment.

-Organisations will then need to provide OLG with final information, including a copy of the signed Training Agreement, and for cadetships a copy of the Training Plan, for final approval and allocation of initial funds.
+Organisations will then need to provide OLG with final information, including a copy of the Approved Training Contract for apprenticeships and traineeships, and a copy of the Training Plan for cadetships, for final approval and allocation of initial funds.